Debra L. Lee

 Debra L. Lee (born August 8, 1954) is an American businesswoman.
-She was the Chairman and Chief Executive Officer of BET, the parent company for Black Entertainment Television from 2005 to May 28, 2018.
-Lee has sat on the board of directors for a number of companies/organizations, including the National Cable & Telecommunications Association the Ad Council, and the National Cable Television Association.
-Debra Lee is named one of the "100 Most Powerful Women in Entertainment" by The Hollywood Reporter due to her many achievements in her 30-plus year career at BET.
+The Chairman and Chief Executive Officer of BET, the parent company for Black Entertainment Television from 2005-2018, Lee currently serves on the board of directors for Warner Bros.
+Discovery, Marriott International, and Procter & Gamble.
+She has previously served on the boards of Burberry, X (formerly Twitter), Revlon, among others.
+Debra Lee has been named one of the "100 Most Powerful Women in Entertainment" by The Hollywood Reporter due to her achievements in her career at BET.

 Early life and education

 Debra L. Lee was born in Fort Jackson, South Carolina and grew up in Greensboro, North Carolina.
 She attended James B. Dudley High School.
 In 1976, Lee graduated from Brown University with a bachelor's degree in political science with an emphasis in Asian politics.
 She went on to earn a master's degree in public policy from Harvard University's John F. Kennedy School of Government and a J.D. degree at Harvard Law School, where she was a member of the Board of Student Advisers, in 1980.

+She married her college boyfriend Dr. Ernie for two years.

+Her second marriage was to Randy Coleman.
+The couple had son Quinn and daughter Ava before divorcing.
+Quinn died aged 31 in August 2020.

 Early career

 From August 1981 through September 1981, Lee served as a law clerk to Barrington Parker of the U.S. District Court for the District of Columbia.

-Lee joined BET as Vice President of BET's legal affairs department and general counsel in 1986 after over five years as an attorney with Washington, D.C. based Steptoe & Johnson, a corporate law firm.
+Lee joined BET as Vice President of BET's legal affairs department and general counsel in 1986 after over five years as an attorney with Washington, D.C.–based Steptoe & Johnson, a corporate law firm.
 She has also served as BET's corporate secretary and president and publisher of BET's publishing division, which published Emerge magazine, YSB magazine, BET Weekend, and Heart & Soul magazine.